jump-dev/JuMP.jl/docs/src/manual/callbacks.md

 !!! warning
     Only add a lazy constraint if your primal solution violates the constraint.
-    Adding the lazy constraint irrespective of feasibility may result in the solver returning an incorrect solution, or lead to a large number of constraints being added, slowing down the solution process.
+    Adding the lazy constraint irrespective of feasibility may result in the solver returning an incorrect solution, or lead to many constraints being added, slowing down the solution process.
     ```julia
     model = Model(GLPK.Optimizer)
     @variable(model, x <= 10, Int)